Up

 The Prora S-Bahn train stop.

-[EN] The brief stop was just long enough to exit the S-Bahn train at the grassy bank where the sign read “Prora”.
+[EN] The quick stop was just long enough to exit the S-Bahn train at the grassy bank where the sign read “Prora”.
 Salty spring air greeted us as the beach vendors were firing up the first bratwursts for the season.
 An old concrete road guided us from the grassy bank to the abandoned structures and a door ajar.
 We went inside.

 [SE] Det korta uppehållet var precis tillräcklig för att hinna av pendeltåget vid grässkullen där skylten meddelade ”Prora”.
 Salt vårluft mötte oss samtidigt som försäljarna på stranden satte fyr på säsongens första bratwurst.
 En sliten betongväg ledde oss från gräskullen till de övergivna huskropparna och en dörr på glänt.
 Vi gick in.